 An attractive small garden tree, Crataegus persimilis 'Prunifolia' has glossy, dark-green, oval foliage which turns glowing shades of yellow, orange and copper in the autumn.
 Clusters of small, white flowers appear in May and are followed by colourful crimson berries that adorn the branches well into winter.
 The berries are popular with a variety of wildlife, such as honey bees, birds and squirrels.

-This hardy Broad-leaved Cockspur Thorn tree will grow well in the very toughest positions, including coastal, exposed and damp sites, making it ideal for a difficult garden.
+This hardy Broad-leaved Cockspur Thorn tree will grow well in the very toughest positions, including coastal, exposed, dry and damp sites, making it ideal for most difficult gardens.
 Growing in a spreading, slightly rounded form with thorny branches, Crataegus persimilis will reach a height and spread of 5 x 4 metres in 20 years.

 This Crataegus variety has received RHS AGM status and is one of the best ornamental trees for wild fruits.